jolocom/Stacks-did-method/docs/resolution_specification.md

 * The HTTP or HTTPS URL must resolve to a JSON Web token signed by a secp256k1 public key that hashes to the `owner_address` field, per section 2.1.

-Once the registrar accumulates enough requests, a new batch of subdomain operations can be published.
-An on-chain name owner broadcasts subdomain operations by encoding them as TXT records within a DNS zone file.
+Once the registrar receives enough such requests, it can compose a new zone file which includes all received subdomain opperations.
 To broadcast the zone file, the name owner sets the new zone file hash with a `name-update` transaction and replicates the zone file.
 This, in turn, replicates all subdomain operations it contains, and anchors the set of subdomain operations to an on-chain transaction.
 The BNS node's consensus rules ensure that only valid subdomain operations from valid `name-register`, `name-update` or `name-import` transactions will ever be stored.

 Once the transaction confirms and the off-chain zone files are propagated to the peer network, any Blockstack node will be able to resolve the off-chain name's